jPDFImages Developer Guide

 jPDFImages.jar – This is the main jar file for the component, it is always required.

-cmykProfile.jar – This jar file contains a CMYK profile used to accurately convert CMYK colors to RGB for display.
+cmykProfile.jar – No longer needed as of v2091R1.
+This jar file contains a CMYK profile used to accurately convert CMYK colors to RGB for display.
 If the file is not present, jPDFImages will revert to a mathematical conversion that is less accurate.
 This file is necessary if the PDF documents viewed have CMYK content and accurate color conversion is desired.

 cmaps.jar – This jar file contains CMaps, used to read and display character encodings used with CJK (Chinese, Japanese, Korean) content.